 The outcome wasn’t great for many shoppers—few followed up to say they had been reactivated.

-It may be possible to get reactivated in some cases, but your chances of getting your account back aren’t strong if Instacart deactivated you for the reasons below.
+In some cases, it may be possible to get reactivated, but your chances of getting your account back aren’t strong if Instacart deactivates you for the reasons below.

 High cancellation rate/low customer ratings: Instacart strongly warns you when your cancellation rate is getting too high, so they don’t offer many second chances if you don’t bring it down.

-Confrontation with a customer that can be proved from chat logs/photos/videos: Your appeal probably won’t be successful if you fought with a customer and they can prove it.
+Confrontation with a customer that can be proved from chat logs/photos/videos: Your appeal probably won’t be successful if you fight with a customer and they can prove it.

 Frequent reports of missing deliveries: One or two missing deliveries likely won’t trigger a deactivation.
-But once you have several on your record and get deactivated, Instacart may not give you a second chance.
+But Instacart may not give you a second chance once you have several on your record.

 Can you make a new account and start fresh?